dhellmann/pymotw/PyMOTW/time/index.rst

     :synopsis: Functions for manipulating clock time

 :Purpose: Functions for manipulating clock time.
-:Python Version: 1.4 or earlier
+:Available In: 1.4 or earlier

 The :mod:`time` module exposes C library functions for manipulating dates and times.
 Since it is tied to the underlying C implementation,